Eligibility Requirements - To apply for a criminal justice & criminology internship, students must first:

 Where can students earn Internship credits?

-Over 100 different local, state, federal and private criminal justice agencies are available for consideration for an internship placement.
-These agencies may include law enforcement agencies/departments, community correctional agencies, probation departments, juvenile agencies, public defender’s offices, private attorneys, victim and social service agencies, and private security.
+Many different local, state, federal and private criminal justice agencies are available for consideration for an internship placement.
+These options include law enforcement agencies/departments, community correctional agencies, probation departments, juvenile justice agencies, public defender’s offices, private attorneys, victim and social service agencies, and private security, as examples.

 Internship Application Process

-Your information will be forwarded to three agencies of your choice.
-If your skillset is commensurate with the agency's needs, they may contact you for an interview.
+After the Internship Coordinator confirms that you attended a meeting, your submitted application will be reviewed and confirmed.
+Then, the Internship Coordinator will forward your applicaiton to three agencies of your choice.
+If your skillset is commensurate with the agency's needs, they may contact you for an interview (How To Prepare for an Interview).
 As the agency has final discretion on who they ultimately hire, the Department of Criminal Justice & Criminology cannot guarantee any student that they will secure an internship placement in any given semester.
 Thus, it is sometimes in your best interest to over-register for courses during the semester you are hoping to secure an internship placement.
 In the event that you do secure a placement, you can then drop one of your registered classes.

 ** 34 Crucial Tips for Your Next Job Interview [infographic]